wereinse/initial-terraform/README.md

   - will need ACR pull permissions on the SP (done)

 - now uses standard TF_NAME url
-  - how do you access / test the web api
-    - need to output the URL
-    - should we include instructions for running webv?
-    - webv works as expected
-      - where to put test files?

 - standardized names to manual install
-  - can we name the DB imdb instead of imdb-helium-language?
-  - can we name app TF_NAME without the helium-language?
-  - same for KV
-  - app insights is named helium-csharp-appinsights
-  - can we add -plan to the app service plan name?
-  - container instances is named helium-csharp
-  - availability test is named Healthz-helium-csharp-appinsights
-  - dashboard is named Helium-dashboard-csharp

 ## Features